-Adopted in the fourth quarter of 2017, the National Association of Insurance Commissioners (NAIC) Data Security Model Law (Model Law) requires insurers and other entities licensed by state insurance departments to develop, implement, and maintain an information security program; investigate any cybersecurity events; and notify the state insurance commissioner of such events.
+Adopted in the fourth quarter of 2017, the National Association of Insurance Commissioners (NAIC) Data Security Model Law (Model Law)1 requires insurers and other entities licensed by state insurance departments to develop, implement, and maintain an information security program; investigate any cybersecurity events; and notify the state insurance commissioner of such events.

-States are working to introduce and pass this legislation now, and it is our understanding that the US Treasure Department will mandate the Model Law, if the States don’t adopt it within five years.
+States are working to introduce and pass this legislation now, and it is our understanding that the US Treasury Department will mandate the Model Law, if the States don’t adopt it within five years.

 Thales provides many of the solutions you need to comply with the Insurance Data Security Model Law’s requirements.